JuliaDataScience/JuliaDataScience/contents/data_vis_makie.md

 > **_NOTE:_**
 > There are other plotting packages in the Julia ecosystem.
 > One of the most popular ones is [`Plots.jl`](https://docs.juliaplots.org/stable/).
-> We believe that the future of the Julia plotting tooling is in the `Makie.jl` ecosystem,
+> However, we believe that the future of the Julia plotting tooling is in the `Makie.jl` ecosystem,
 > due to the native Julia codebase and official support from [JuliaHub](https://juliahub.com).
 > Therefore, this is where we'll focus all of our data visualization efforts.